sherlock-audit/2023-04-hubble-exchange-judging/README.md

 **asquare08**

 This is a valid concern.
 But we will fix this in later releases as initially, we are launching with blue chip tokens only and single collateral (USDC).

+**asquare08**

+As mentioned in this [comment](https://github.com/sherlock-audit/2023-04-hubble-exchange-judging/issues/241#issuecomment-1640177179), we'll fix this later.

 # Issue M-13: Potential accounting problems due to issue in `ClearingHouse.updatePositions()`